simonfalke-01/cs-demodl-api/README.md

    ```

 3. The API will be available at `http://localhost:3000`
+4. Swagger documentation will be available at `http://localhost:3000/swagger`

 **Note**: Make sure to add `.env` to your `.gitignore` file to avoid committing sensitive credentials to version control.

+## API Documentation

+The API includes interactive Swagger documentation accessible at `/swagger` when the server is running.
+This provides a complete interface for testing the API endpoints.

 ## API Endpoints